The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 - Draw a slim side bar.
 Make it narrow enough that it does not steal the page.

-- Add only important time markers.
-Morning, afternoon, evening is enough.
-You do not need every hour.
+- Add only useful time markers.
+Morning, afternoon, evening is enough if the exact hours do not matter.

-- Write the practical things beside the bar.
+- Write practical events beside the bar.
 Appointments, errands, arrivals, or short events can sit near their time.

-- Use the open area for the human part.
-Add what made the day feel like itself: weather, conversation, food, place, or mood.
+- Reserve the open field for the human part.
+Add weather, conversation, food, place, mood, or the one line that explains why this day did not blur.

 Filled example